openSUSE/news-o-o/_posts/2011-02-05-opensuse-weekly-news-issue-161-is-out.markdown

 The desktop search does still not justify its name though since basics are still
           missing, e.g. context given for search results as all other desktop searches do and kerry
           + beagle already did years ago.
-[The feature was shown some months ago](http://trueg.wordpress.com/2010/09/10/someone-requested-excerpts-for-query-results/) but is not as such available in KDE 4.6 â€“ thus even in KDE 4.6 all the user gets is a replacement of kfind + tagging which needs a huge database for that simple task.
+[The feature was shown some months ago](http://trueg.wordpress.com/2010/09/10/someone-requested-excerpts-for-query-results/) but is not as such available in KDE 4.6 – thus even in KDE 4.6 all the user gets is a replacement of kfind + tagging which needs a huge database for that simple task.

 On top of that there are still issues with [virtuoso-t hogging the CPU](https://bugs.kde.org/show_bug.cgi?id=246678),
-          its database never decreasing in size but only increasing, even if you remove folders from the â€œto be indexedâ€-list and the systray-tool used to suspend the indexing vanished as well decreasing transparency to the user of an app which potentially keeps your hard disk and CPU busy.
+          its database never decreasing in size but only increasing, even if you remove folders from the “to be indexed”-list and the systray-tool used to suspend the indexing vanished as well decreasing transparency to the user of an app which potentially keeps your hard disk and CPU busy.